freeradical13/freeradical13.github.io/index.md

 The [peripheral nervous system][] includes nervous tissue besides the brain and spinal cord.
 [Nerves][] are bundles of axons.

-#### Epithelial Tissue

-[Epithelial tissue][] lines the surface of organs, blood vessels, some inner cavities in organs, and the epidermis (or skin).
-The main type of cell in epithelium is the epithelial cell.

 #### Muscle Tissue

 [Muscle tissue][] is composed of muscle which contracts to produce force and motion.
 [Muscle][] is made of [myocyte cells][] which contain the proteins actin and [myosin][] that slide past each other to produce contraction.